 Chinese presence in churches in the Diocese of Toronto took on a visible and vital form in the 1970s.
 It started with the formation of the Toronto Chinese Anglican fellowship in 1969, consisting of Anglican immigrants from Hong Kong.
 They formed St. John’s Chinese congregation in 1973, using the Church of the Redeemer as a meeting place.

-In 1984 they planted All Saints to serve Chinese folks in the suburbs, and moved it from Scarborough to Markham in 1996.
-Two other churches were also planted from St. John: St. Christopher in North York and Richmond Hill, and St. Elizabeth in Mississauga.
+In 1984 they planted All Saints to serve Chinese people in the suburbs.
+It moved from Scarborough to Markham in 1996.
+Two other churches were also planted from St. John’s: St. Christopher’s in North York and Richmond Hill, and St. Elizabeth’s in Mississauga.
 Each of these churches has moved to take advantage of demographics.
 St. John itself moved away from its downtown site and eventually settled in North York.

 While these churches were mainly Cantonese and Hong Kong in culture, they have responded to the challenge of the second and third generations, who are more comfortable speaking English.
-While immigration from Hong Kong has declined, new immigrants are continually coming from China and are expected to dominate the Chinese Canadian culture in the future.
-Each of the Chinese churches has some form of ministry in all three languages — Cantonese, English and Mandarin — be it in translation during worship, early childhood education, separate services or practical help.
+While immigration from Hong Kong has declined, new immigrants are continually coming from China.
+Each of the Chinese churches has some form of ministry in all three languages — Cantonese, English and Mandarin — whether in translation during worship, early childhood education, separate services or practical help.

 Mandarin speakers are one of the largest immigrant groups in the GTA.
 As of 2006, those who speak Chinese as their mother tongue make up the second largest population group after native English speakers.
 One third of this group speaks Mandarin.
 (Source)

-This is an incredible opportunity to share the Gospel in word and deed.
-Over the last few years, God has been raising up leadership, resources and passion for Mandarin-speaking ministry in the Diocese of Toronto.
+This is an incredible opportunity to share the gospel in word and deed.
+God has been raising up leadership, resources and passion for Mandarin-speaking ministry in the Diocese of Toronto.
 This takes on many forms.
 Some ministries have grown from existing Chinese congregations.
-But there is also a renewed effort in recent years for the “mainstream” (i.e. English-speaking) churches to be involved, often with the help of part-time ministers or students whose native tongue is Mandarin.
+But there is also a renewed effort in recent years for English-speaking churches to be involved, often with the help of part-time ministers or students whose native tongue is Mandarin.
 At the moment there are a number of active Chinese ministries:

 - St. Paul, L’Amoreaux